 Do We Need to Look at Bodycare the Same as Skincare?

-Sensitivity, dryness, razor burn, chafing, and sunburns can be mitigated with a touch of extra attention to our body care routine, without breaking the bank for unnecessary products.
+Sensitivity, dryness, razor burn, chafing, and sunburn can be mitigated with a touch of extra attention to our body care routine, if we adopt the mindset that bodycare is like skincare.

-I have just returned from a relaxing beach holiday in Spain, and after lathering my body in sunscreen multiple times a day, I wondered whether I would need to double cleanse to fully remove sand, sea, and SPF.
-In addition, I was worried about constantly shaving and how my skin would react in this much heat.
+I have just returned from a relaxing beach holiday in Spain, and after lathering my body in sunscreen multiple times a day, I wondered whether I would need to double cleanse to remove sand, sea, and SPF fully.
+Additionally, I was concerned about the constant shaving and how my skin would react in such high heat.
 On top of that, if you are slow to tan and want to prep your colour before a trip, how do you self-tan without a patchy fade?
 And do we really need After Sun, or does any body lotion suffice?

 Find Your Ideal Cleanse

 Let's start with the basics: body wash.
 I prefer one that has a creamy texture with moisturising ingredients and a yummy, gourmand fragrance.
 Personally, I look for sulfate-free versions because I find them too stripping for daily use on my eczema-prone skin.
-When using sunscreen on your body, it is important to fully rinse it off again.
-Same as for the face, oil-based cleansers are better at removing sunscreen than water-based cleansers, like gels or foams.
-If it makes you feel better, you can double cleanse, but I just use more product than I normally would and rub it in for longer to make sure all sunscreen is removed.
+When applying sunscreen to your body, it is essential to rinse it off afterwards thoroughly.
+Similar to the face, oil-based cleansers are more effective at removing sunscreen than water-based cleansers, such as gels or foams.
+If it makes you feel better, you can double cleanse, but I use more product than I usually would and rub it in for a longer period to ensure all the sunscreen is removed.

 At the moment, my favourite body wash has to be Dove's Nourishing Silk Shower Cream because it delivers what it promises and smells divine.